An2dietsche/MA-OP/README.md

 # MA-OP

-agg.cpp - calculates the average of all grades and shows the final grade in the course
+agg.cpp - Calculates the average of all grades and shows the final grade in the course

-dfavg.cpp - reads the data from a file and finds the average of the numbers based on the numbers read
+dfavg.cpp - Reads the data from a file and finds the average of the numbers based on the numbers read

-enc2.cpp - number encoder
+enc2.cpp - Number encoder

-ff.cpp - freefall calculator
+ff.cpp - Freefall calculator

-hstmip.cpp - reads the data from a file and finds the mean, median, and mode while showing a histogram
+hstmip.cpp - Reads the data from a file and finds the mean, median, and mode while showing a histogram

-nni.cpp - converts a non negative integer into binary form
+nni.cpp - Converts a non negative integer into binary form

+sfp.cpp - Calculates the salinity and freezing temperature between two points in order to find a new freezing temperature